Roslindale Open Mike

 about Mike Delaney...

 Mike Delaney, singer-songwriter and “legend in his own mind”, got back into music in 1997 and attended WUMB’s Summer Acoustic Music Week (SAMW) for the next 20 years where he honed his skills as a songwriter, musician, and performer.
 He was honored by Neal to host ROM and gave it his all for the first 10 years.
 He has written several hundred songs, “some of which don’t suck”, and has put out four solo albums, one with the former group, New England Weather, and has played mando on several other albums.
 In fact, playing mando is one of the biggest joys of his musical life.
-He’s now retired from most of a lifetime in the Boston area and has left for Hawaii with his wife of 45 years, Joan.
+He’s now retired and lives in the Boston area with Joan, his wife of 45 years.

 A Brief History of Roslindale Open Mike